isavir/devops-exam/README.md

 - If everything looks good, drops the message into SQS for processing
 - Has a `/health` endpoint so the load balancer knows it's alive

-The cool part is it gets the SQS queue URL from SSM at runtime, so I don't have to hardcode anything.
+It gets the SQS queue URL from SSM at runtime.

 ### Email Processor Worker